 Fund manager and spokesperson for DNCA Investments fund management team

-Text completed on December 16, 2015 by Igor de Maack, spokesperson for DNCA Investments' fund management team.
+Text completed on 10 November 2015 by Igor de Maack, Management spokesperson.

 Click on the image to obtain this management commentaries in PDF.